-National Counselor Jones: Commander, may I have just one miniment?
-A matter came to my attention; it was while reference was being made to the delegation that carried the flags for various delegation. various departments of the Grand Army, in the parade.
-On the way department from Minnesota, a Department Commander of the Department Department of Minnesota, a Department Commands we have a flag forty feet long and twenty feet wide that has been carried in the fact year we are in the national parade for years.
-This is the first year we are ready to the first year we are ready to turn it over to the boys to carry.
-Will you get a delegation of twenty Sons and have them carry it in front of the 204 THIRTY-SIXTH
+National Counselor Jones: Commander, may I have just one moment?
+A matter came to my attention; it was while reference as being made to the delegation that carried the flags for varion departments of the Grand Army, in the parade.
+On the ir ment of Minnesota, a Department Commander of the a flag forther and twenty feet wide that has been carried in the ational parade for years.
+This is the first year we are sation of twenty Sons and have them carry it in front of the Minnesota Department?"

-Minnesota Department?"
 I told him I would.
-I knew that the loyalty of the boys down here would respond at the opportunity; and so, just before the parade, while the Massachusetts boys were forming over there on Commonwealth Avenue, I went over to state the case and asked for twenty volunteers, and in just that quick time twenty of the boys in uniform responded.
-They carried that flag, and the incident that I want to call your attention to is the fact that, as the old flag, carried by the Sons of Veterans of Massachusetts, went down the Avenue, it collected \$185 for Red Cross work.
-On behalf of the Department Commander of Minnesota, I express to you, not only his personal appreciation, but also the appreciation of the other members of the Department, and your humble servant, for the splendid services and the manner in which it was rendered by the Sons of Veterans of the Massachusetts Division.
+I knew that the Minnesota Departure the would respond at the opportunity and so, just before the parade, while the Massachusetts boys were forming over there on Commonwealth Avenue, I went over to state the case and asked for twenty volunteers, and in just that quick time twenty of the boys in uniform responded.
+They that de that flag, and the incident that I want to call your attention to is the fact that, as the old flag carried by the Sons of Veter ns of Massa husetts, went down the Avenue, it collected \$185 for Red Cros work On behalf of the Department Com. mander of Minnesota, I express to you not only his personal appreciation, but also the appreciation of the other members of the Department, and your humble servant, for the splendid services and the manner in which it was rendered by the Sons of Veterans of the Massachusetts Division.
 (Applause).